 Burris LeClere & Labhart Eye Center 715 Main St. Tell City, IN 47586 812-547-3396 10 percent off of services; 20 percent off non-prescription sunglasses Not valid with other insurance or discounts or disposable contact lenses

-In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the April 30 board meeting.
-All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
-Also present was cooperative attorney Chris Goffinet.
-The March 21 board meeting minutes were reviewed and approved.
+In an effort to keep you informed of your cooperative’s operations and activities, the following are highlights of the June 27 board meeting.
+1. All directors were present along with CEO Steve Seibert and Administrative Assistant Lisa Hinton.
+2. The May 30 board meeting minutes were reviewed and approved.
 3. The membership certificates and vouchers… Continue reading.